 Betterment supports both taxable investment accounts and tax-favored retirement accounts like IRAs, ROTH IRAs, and even SEP IRAs (if you are self-employed).

-Curious of the ETF details?
+Curious about the ETF details?

 They occasionally change up the mix of their investment ETFs based on what their internal professional advisors recommend.
 But below is a fairly common portfolio that Betterment might recommend for someone in their 40s.
 With potentially 20+ years left of investing, this allocation has minimal bond exposure.